chartbeat-labs/textacy/docs/source/quickstart.md

 topic 9 : Senator   Virginia   yield   West Virginia   West   question   thank   Massachusetts   objection   time
 ```

 And that's just getting started!
-For now, though, I encourage you to pick a dataset
---- either your own or one already included in textacy --- and start exploring
-the data. *Most* functionality is well-documented via in-code docstrings; to see
-that information all together in nicely-formatted HTML, be sure to check out
+For now, though, I encourage you to pick a dataset --- either your own or one already included in textacy --- and start exploring the data. *Most* functionality is well-documented via in-code docstrings; to see that information all together in nicely-formatted HTML, be sure to check out the [API Reference](api_reference/root).
-the :ref:`api-reference`.

 ## Working with Many Languages

-Since a `Corpus` uses the same spaCy language pipeline to process all input texts,
-it only works in a mono-lingual context.
-In some cases, though, your collection
-of texts may contain more than one language; for example, if I occasionally tweeted
-in Spanish (sí, ¡se habla español!), the `burton-tweets.txt` dataset couldn't
-be fed in its entirety into a single `Corpus`.
-This is irritating, but
-there are some workarounds.
+Since a `Corpus` uses the same spaCy language pipeline to process all input texts, it only works in a mono-lingual context.
+In some cases, though, your collection of texts may contain more than one language; for example, if I occasionally tweeted in Spanish (sí, ¡se habla español!), the `burton-tweets.txt` dataset couldn't be fed in its entirety into a single `Corpus`.
+This is irritating, but there are some workarounds.

-If you haven't already, download spaCy models for the languages you want to analyze ---
-see [Installation](installation) for details.
-Then, if your use case
-doesn't require `Corpus` functionality, you can iterate over the texts and
-only analyze those for which models are available:
+If you haven't already, download spaCy models for the languages you want to analyze --- see [Installation](installation) for details.
+Then, if your use case doesn't require `Corpus` functionality, you can iterate over the texts and only analyze those for which models are available:

 ```pycon
 >>> for text in texts: